 In June 2012, Gevo, Inc. entered into an amendment (the "Security Agreement Amendment") to the Gevo Security Agreement and an amendment to the Gevo Loan Agreement which (i) permit Agri-Energy to make dividend payments and distributions to us for certain defined purposes related to the 2012 Notes, (ii) added as an event of default the payment, repurchase or redemption of the 2012 Notes or of amounts payable in connection therewith other than certain permitted payments related to the 2012 Notes, including regularly scheduled interest payments, (iii) added a negative covenant whereby we may not incur any indebtedness other than as permitted under the Security Agreement Amendment and (iv) added a prohibition on making any Coupon Make-Whole Payments upon conversion of the 2012 Notes in cash prior to the payment of all remaining outstanding obligations in full under the Amended Agri-Energy Loan Agreement.
 If we take any of the actions prohibited by the amendments, we could be forced to pay the outstanding balance of the loan in full.

-In anticipation of this offering and the concurrent offering of senior note units, the Company will enter into new and/or further amended agreements with TriplePoint to, among other things:
+In anticipation of this offering, the Company has entered into new and/or further amended agreements with TriplePoint to, among other things: